Skip to contents

 distances_to_envelope = TRUE)

-As before we derive a qualitative assessment:
+As before we derive a qualitative assessment from Q values:

 grab_assess$Status<-c(ifelse(grab_assess$Q>=0.5,"Inside", "Outside"))